Why You Should Consider a Down Payment On a VA Mortgage

 Another situation where a down payment might be required on a VA loan?
 When the borrower’s credit qualifying information, FICO scores, or other financials require a “compensating factor” in order to justify approving the loan.

-Borrowers who have strong credit may not deal with this issue, but those who are working on fixing the financial mistakes of the past may (depending on how far along the credit repair journey might be) require the lender to ask for a downpayment.
+Borrowers with strong credit may not deal with this issue, but those fixing the financial mistakes of the past may (depending on how far along the credit repair journey might be) need to come up with a downpayment.

 What to Consider About a VA Home Loan Downpayment

 It’s easy to give generalized advice here.
-A downpayment that reduces your loan principal is never a bad thing for those who can afford to make that choice.
-Some don’t have a choice and must put money down in order to make their purchase a reality.
+A downpayment that reduces your loan principal is never bad for those who can afford to make that choice.
+Some don’t have a choice and must put money down to make their purchase a reality.
 Either way, a lower VA loan funding fee might be the result.

 The complicating factor for some borrowers is the other expenses associated with the loan getting in the way of having enough money left over to make a down payment.

-There are closing costs to deal with such as appraisal fees, compliance inspections, issues related to the title, even relocating expenses like movers or moving truck rentals.
-Not everyone can afford to put money down, but if you can afford to do so there are enough advantages that doing so may be well worth the expense.
+There are closing costs to deal with, such as appraisal fees, compliance inspections, issues related to the title, and even relocating expenses like movers or moving truck rentals.
+Not everyone can afford to put money down, but if you can afford to do so, there are enough advantages that doing so may be well worth the expense.